ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    to ``no``.
 If any of the options ``EL3_PAYLOAD_BASE`` or ``PRELOADED_BL33_BASE`` are used, this flag will be set to ``no`` automatically.

+-  **ARM_ARCH_MAJOR and ARM_ARCH_MINOR**
+   By default, ARM_ARCH_MAJOR.ARM_ARCH_MINOR is set to 8.0 in ``defaults.mk``,
+   if the platform makefile/build defines or uses the correct ARM_ARCH_MAJOR and ARM_ARCH_MINOR then mandatory Architectural features available for that Arch version will be enabled by default and any optional Arch feature supported by the Architecture and available in TF-A can be enabled from platform specific makefile.
+Look up to ``arch_features.mk`` for details pertaining to mandatory and optional Arch specific features.

 Platform include paths
 ----------------------